opendocsg/opendoc-ogp-best-practices/README.md

 #### CI

 Linting should also be done as part of the CI process.

-TODO: Include standard `.travis.yaml` file
+A common setup in the team is to use [Travis CI](https://docs.travis-ci.com/user/getting-started/).
+A sample Travis YAML file can be [found here](/linting/.travis.yml).

 ### JavaScript